Westo48/clash-discord/README.md

   - ### _player options_
     - options for player commands
     - `user` - mention a user to get their active player's information
+      - _if no user is specified, then the user's active player will be used_
     - `tag` - specify a player's tag for that player's information
+      - _if no tag is specified, then the user's active player will be used_

   - player info
     - shows player information based on your active player